gregory-lee-bartholomew/homelock/README.md

     $ sudo make install
     $ sudo make sepolicy_install

 After it is installed, you will need to edit /etc/security/homelock.conf and change the *poolname* and *username* values to match your environment.
-You might also need to adjust the value for the HOMES variable so that it will resolve to the correct path for your encrypted user home directories.
+You might also need to adjust the value for the ZHOME variable so that it will resolve to the correct path for your encrypted user home directories.

 To uninstall homelock, the following commands can be used: